ShortAssociates/home-prices/EXERCISE.md

+## Introduction

-Thank you for your continued interest in MIO Partners’ DevOps Engineer position.
+Thank you for your continued interest in the DevOps Engineer position.
 As discussed, we would like to invite you to complete a case study as part of our recruiting and interviewing process.

 I’ve attached a .zip file containing 3 spreadsheets, named below, for the case to this email.
 Please reply to me immediately to confirm you have received and can view the case material.